IGSWRP/starwarsrp/gamemode/modules/currency/README.md

 This currency module manages both roleplay currency (credits) and external, paid currency (premium currency).
 Currency is shared between one player's characters.

+It also contains the login bonus menu when players join the game.

 ## Persistence

-Currency data is store in SQLite under the `player_currency` table
+Currency data is stored in SQLite under the `player_currency` table

 | Column    | Type    | Description                 | Default           | Constraint    |
 |-----------|---------|-----------------------------|-------------------|---------------|